Professor Simon Stewart

-Simon Stewart is a Senior Lecturer in Sociology and Director of the Centre for European and International Studies Research at University of Portsmouth.
+Simon Stewart is Professor of Sociology and Director of the Centre for European and International Studies Research at University of Portsmouth.
 He is the Principal Investigator on an 18-month ESRC/UKRI funded project, 'Homelessness during the COVID-19 pandemic: homeless migrants in a global crisis' (£182,866).
 He is also the Editor-in-Chief (and Founding Editor) of Journal of Cultural Analysis and Social Change.
 Before arriving at Portsmouth in 2008, he worked as a Fellow in the department of Media and Communications at the London School of Economics and Political Science.
 He completed his doctorate at University of Sussex (2006), where he also taught a wide range of courses.
 Prior to that, he was awarded a Master of Arts degree in Postmodernism, Literature and Contemporary Culture (1996, Royal Holloway), and a Bachelor of Science degree in Sociology (1995, Portsmouth).
 In 2015 and 2017, Simon was the external examiner for PhDs at La Trobe University (Australia).

-Simon is the co-coordinator of the Sociology of Culture Research Network of the European Sociological Association, a role that recently included organising the mid-term conference, 'Culture(s) on the margins', at University of Portsmouth.
+Simon is the coordinator of the Sociology of Culture Research Network of the European Sociological Association, a role that recently included organising the mid-term conference, 'Culture(s) on the margins', at University of Portsmouth.